collinsmwiti/roman-numbers/README.md

 Kindly access my gists I have a sample code for one of my projects, you can run it through console.log() to test.

 ## Contributors
-Majority of the work I have done solo, kindly for any correction or improvement, contact me at collotush@gmail.com
+Majority of the work I have done solo, kindly for any correction or improvement, contact me at mwiticmutumamwenda@gmail.com

 ## License
-The project is under license by EuroAfric
+The project is under license by MIT